danilor/DigitalKataclysm/README.md

 ## Requirements

 This framework was made using PHP 7.1.
-That means that we are not providing backward compatibility with older versions of PHP (Sorry, we have to ain for the future).
+That means that we are not providing backward compatibility with older versions of PHP (Sorry, we have to aim for the future).

+## Environment

+Right now I am working in the [PHP STORM](https://www.jetbrains.com/phpstorm/)  IDE.
+If in the future we find a better IDE to work PHP then we will switch, but for now, I am very comfortable using it.
+If you want to give it a try go ahead.

 ## Want to help me?